Crawley: Gatwick Airport

 Gatwick Airport was licensed as a private airfield in August 1930.
 It was used during the Second World War as an RAF base, and returned to civil use in 1946.
 There were proposals to close the airport in the late 1940s, but in 1950 the government announced that it was to be developed as London's second airport.
 It was closed between 1956 and 1958 for rebuilding.
 Her Majesty The Queen reopened it on 9 June 1958.
 A second terminal, the North Terminal, was built in 1988.

-An agreement exists between BAA and West Sussex County Council preventing the building of a second runway before 2019.
+An agreement existed between BAA and West Sussex County Council preventing the building of a second runway before 2019.
 Nevertheless, consultations were launched in 2002 by the Department for Transport, at which proposals for additional facilities and runways were considered.
 It was agreed that there would be no further expansion at Gatwick unless it became impossible to meet growth targets at London Heathrow Airport within existing pollution limits.

+Walking

+The Worth Way is a 7 mi long bridleway that connects Three Bridges with the town of East Grinstead to the east.
+It opened in July 1979 and follows the trackbed of the former Three Bridges to Tunbridge Wells Central railway line.
+The section between Three Bridges and the M23 motorway is within the borough.
+In the north of the borough the 150 mi Sussex Border Path runs east–west on a route approximately following Sussex's borders from Thorney Island to Rye.